berthelemy/mark.berthelemy.net/collections/_posts/2015-03-02-lean-learning-design-delivery.md

 ---
-title: 'Lean learning design &amp; delivery'
+title: 'Lean Learning design &amp; delivery'
 author: Wyver Solutions Admin
 excerpt: "During last week's Lean Learning Masterclass, I used a concept map to explore how lean principles might apply to the design and delivery of learning interventions.
 Feel free to download and use to aid your own conversations."
 layout: post
 permalink: /2015/03/02/lean-learning-design-delivery/
 tags:

-  - Analysis and design
-  - Lean learning
-  - Troubleshooting and consultancy
+  - Learning

 ---
 During last week&#8217;s Lean Learning Masterclass, I used the concept map below to explore how lean principles might apply to the design and delivery of learning interventions.